NbAiLab/notram/guides/README.md

 # Guides
 A collection of stand-alone documentation and guides used for creating the NB-models.
-We use this for documenting our work, but we also hope that it can be useful for other working on similar topics.
+We use this for documenting our work, but we also hope that it can be useful for others working on similar topics.

 ## Dataset Creation
 * [Overview Processing the NCC](processing_NCC.md)